 In the winter months our horses and ponies go out to the fields in the morning after their breakfast.
 They are brought in and stabled overnight, and always wear rugs.
-Some of the hardier native horses and ponies can stay out during the night, but they do have field shelters they are able to use should the weather become severe.
-These native ponies include Dartmoor pony Axel, Norwegian Fjord horse Thor, and some of our Welsh ponies who are also hardy enough to stay out.
-These will be rugged for the very severe weather.
+Some of the hardier native horses and ponies can stay out during the night, but they do have field shelters they can use should the weather become severe.
+However even these will be stabled in very severe weather.

 Do you charge an adoption fee?
 How much is this and what does it cover?

-How do these animals come to be in your care?
+How do the animals come into your care?

-The farm animals we take in at the Liverpool shelter come from a range of different backgrounds.
+The farm animals we take in come from a range of different backgrounds.
 The majority of the smaller animals such as ducks and chickens are unwanted pets.
-With the rise of the 'micro pig' it is becoming more common for us to take pigs in as unwanted pets too.
-The larger animals like the sheep and pigs generally come in from farm situations; it may be that someone has rescued them at the end of their farming life, or they have been raised by someone for meat but they then found they couldn't go through with it.
-We also take in a few hundred ex battery hens each year; these come directly from the farms.
+It is becoming more common for us to take pigs and sheep in as unwanted pets too.
+The larger animals can come from farm situations; it may be that someone has rescued them at the end of their farming life, or they have been raised by someone for meat but they then found they couldn’t go through with it.

 What animals do you have?

-We are currently home to pigs, sheep, hens, cockerels, ducks, geese, turkeys and guinea fowl.
-We do however try to help any animal in need and have rescued animals such as peacocks and even cows in the past.
+We are currently home to pigs, sheep, hens, cockerels, ducks and geese.
+We do however try to help any animal in need.

-Are any of them for rehoming or do they stay with you permanently?
+Are any of the farm animals for rehoming or do they stay with you permanently?

 In theory all of our farm animals are available for rehoming.
-However in reality most of the larger animals will stay with us for the remainder of their natural life, as homes only rarely come up for them.
-We have a regular in and out pattern of rehoming and admitting smaller farm animals.
+However the reality for many of the larger animals is they stay with us for some time or the remainder of their natural life, as the right homes rarely come up for them.

 Do you neuter, vaccinate, and microchip any of these animals?